redhat-integration-resources/camel-http-streaming-mode/readme.md

 ## Use cases

+> [!NOTE]
+> Streaming mode opens up many interesting use cases, for example, data transformation on very large data structures, applying selective/discarding rules, split/merging of data, multiplexing data streams, and others.

-This repository covers two basic scenarios using Camel in streaming mode:
+This repository only covers the basics of enabling streaming mode.
+The two implemented scenarios using Camel in streaming mode are:

-- HTTP downloads
+- HTTP data downloads
-- HTTP uploads
+- HTTP data uploads

 Camel may act as the end system responsible to locally/remotely store the data stream.
 Or it may also act as a proxy system, passing the responsibility downstream.

-> [!NOTE]
-> Streaming mode opens up many other interesting use cases, for example, data transformation on very large data structures, applying selective/discarding rules, split/merging of data, multiplexing data streams and others. \
-> This repository only covers the basics of enabling streaming mode.

 The critical data handling happens in the numbered 1) and 2) positions illustrated below.